 Take a relaxing cruise on the river which will take you through gorgeous scenery in the heart of Chiang Mai and out into the rural areas, where you can stop and visit a local farm.

 Did you know that Chiang Mai has a cat cafe?
-It’s called Catmosphere and it has a “Cats in Space” theme that is pretty adorable.
-While you sip your coffee you’ll get to cuddle with the fifteen cats living in the cafe.
+It’s called Cat’s Alley that is pretty adorable.
+While you sip your coffee you’ll get to cuddle with cats living in the cafe.

 Food and Restaurants